awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

   - god is the cause
   - god is the originator of this possibility of thought
 - _the being of substance does not imply the existence of humans_
-- _our first thought as humans is the idea of an individual thing existing within the world_a
+- _our first thought as humans is the idea of an individual thing existing within the world_
   - we must go though the world in order to experience things to have new ideas
   - we are not born with the capacity for thought
   - we need a relationship with the world to have thought